bezhanSalleh/filament-panel-switch/README.md

 }
 ```

-##### Visibility
+#### Visibility
-By default, the package checks whether you have `Spatie permissions` plugin installed and checks for a role called `super_admin`.
+By default, the package checks whether the user can access the panel if so the switch will be visible.
 You can further customize whether the panel switch should be shown.

 ```php
 PanelSwitch::configureUsing(function (PanelSwitch $panelSwitch) {